chapel-lang/chapel/doc/rst/technotes/gpu.rst

 As of Chapel 1.27.0 the GPU locale model may be used alongside communication layers (values of ``CHPL_COMM``) other than ``none``.
 This enables programs to use GPUs across nodes.
-We have only tested multi-locale support with NVIDIA GPUs although we intend to support it with AMD GPUs in a future release.
+We have tested multi-locale support with both NVIDIA and AMD GPUs.

 In this mode, normal remote access is supported outside of loops that are offloaded to the GPU; however, remote access within a kernel is not supported.